rondlite/reaction-docs/website/versioned_docs/version-v1.11.0/merchant-shop-setup.md

 2. Enabled the Stripe payment method in "Payment Methods"
 3. Make sure the [Stripe Connect](https://dashboard.stripe.com/applications/overview) account's redirect URI is set to:  `https://<yourdomain>/stripe/connect/authorize`

-Tip: In case you want to test Stripe Connect with your locally running Reaction, you may be interested in setting up a tunnel to localhost using a tool like [ngrok](https://ngrok.com/):
+Tip: In case you want to test Stripe Connect with your locally running Demand, you may be interested in setting up a tunnel to localhost using a tool like [ngrok](https://ngrok.com/):
 ```sh
 npx ngrok http 3000
 ```